jackmcc08/CV/README.md

 - **Category Specialist** | Eastern Hemisphere Drilling Rigs Team | Jun 2017 - Sep 2019
   - Led multiple drilling rig sourcing projects across Azerbaijan and the North Sea.
 Including dealing with US Iran trade sanctions and handling complex negotiations with national contractors.
-  - BP Catalyst Program: Completed in-house consultancy project on building growth based careers.
+  - BP Catalyst Program: Completed an in-house consultancy project on building growth based careers.
 Worked remotely with a global team and presented results to senior company executives.

 - **Strategy Analyst** | BP Global Drilling Rig Fleet | Oct 2014 to May 2017
-  - Created market intelligence and strategy excel based tools to analyse and predict the price of drilling rigs and influence drilling rig procurement strategy.
+  - Created excel based market intelligence and strategy tools to analyse and predict the price of drilling rigs and influence drilling rig procurement strategy.
   - During time in role improved the quality and time to produce the report and incorporated data analysis of the industry fleet structure and utilisation for the first time.
   - Completed BP's graduate program.